 Lots of portable field mixers have limiters that are built in, but you can also try to use these tools when working in the studio.
 Controlling noise extremes on set is important, and can help give you an edge in editing.
 That’s always a good thing.

 The next time you’re working on a film production, perhaps you can use some of the tips above.
 It’s definitely well worth your time to revisit which microphone you rely on most, and whether they are serving your needs.
-You might also want to make room in your budget for additional audio equipment to help give your film that extra purity in sound and professionalism.
+You might also want to make room in your budget for additional audio equipment, or even ADR, to help give your film that extra purity in sound and professionalism.
 Whether you’re using a handheld digital recorder, an iPhone, or the highest quality audio equipment to record, it’s important to think through all your choices and check in with the experts.
 There’s almost always more to learn.

 Keep Reading: What Is A DP In Film Production?